-The legendary 15th century painter Leonardo da Vinci has an impressive legacy of artwork that leaves people astonished and awestruck even today.
-The maestro has left behind a huge number of artworks and sculptures that played a pivotal role in adding momentum to the Renaissance movement.
+The legendary 15th-century painter Leonardo da Vinci has an impressive legacy of artwork that leaves people astonished and awestruck even today.
+The maestro left behind a huge number of artworks and sculptures that played a pivotal role in adding momentum to the Renaissance movement.
 Get to know ten important facts about The Last Supper by Leonardo.

-The Leonardo Da Vinci artworks have always impressed the critics and mass for their subtlety, hidden meanings, and artistic appeal.
+The Leonardo da Vinci artworks have always impressed critics and the masses for their subtlety, hidden meanings, and artistic appeal.
 However, some of his creations have reached cult status – leading to numerous interpretations and leaving a huge impact on the art and culture scene.
-One such legendary famous Christian artwork by the maestro is the painting of The Last Supper.
+One such legendary Christian artwork by the maestro is the painting of The Last Supper.

 Nuances of The Last Supper by Leonardo